amgowri/Java/Java/src/javaclass/Class.md

 ```

-## 2. Class doesn't occupy space in memory.
+## 2. Class doesn't occupy space in memory
-## 3. Class is a logical entity.
+## 3. Class is a logical entity

-## 4. Class is a collection of variables or attributes and methods or behaviors
+## 4. Class is a collection of variables and methods
 ```java

 public class EmployeeClass {